 Rainbow Six Siege is one of the best Tactical FPS Games out there.
 The game requires a lot of skill and patience.
 Along with that, its gameplay is super competitive, and winning games with some good score isn’t magic luck.
-One of the biggest problems with Rainbow Six Siege, in my opinion, is the optimization.
+One of the biggest problems while benchmarking Best Rainbow Six Siege Settings in my opinion, is the optimization.
 The game runs well on some hardware, but the frames are known to drop consistently in close combat.
 This is no big surprise, considering that the fights in Rainbow Six Siege are close.
 On top of that, there is just so much chaos, and the graphics are way too good.

 Now, if you are always annoyed with the crazy FPS Drops and feel like the performance isn’t allowing you to win games.

 Don’t worry, because, In this guide, I’ll take you through some methods to guarantee High FPS and Best Performance in Rainbow Six Siege.
 Our guide will be strictly focused on getting High FPS, the Best visuals, consistent performance, and smooth performance in Rainbow Six Siege.
 These things will only happen if you correctly follow the guide and apply the tweaks in the sectors I suggest.